vecin2/em_automation/README.md

 #Searches for class named "DefaultFilter" under the folder /filters
  ```
+### Imlementing new Filters
-There are two main two types of filters:
+There are two main two of filters:
 - Filters that wrap existing builtin jinja filters
 - Completely new filters